-One of Kyoto’s annual spring geisha performances, the Kitano Odori is performed by the geiko (the Kyoto word for geisha) and maiko (apprentice geiko) of the Kamishichen district.
-The show typically has three parts: a short play, a series of dances, and the Kamishichiken Serenade.
-The Kitano Odori first began in 1952, as part of the anniversary celebration for the founding of nearby Kitano Tenmangu Shrine.
+The first of Kyoto’s annual spring geisha performances, Kitano Odori is performed by the geiko (the Kyoto word for geisha) and maiko (apprentice geiko) of the Kamishichen district.
+The show typically has three parts: a short play, a series of dances, and the finale — the Kamishichiken Serenade.

-Kyoto’s public geisha performances are the best way to see the city’s iconic performing artists for a (comparatively) reasonable price.
-(And is much politer than chasing them through the streets).
-Other performances on the annual calendar include:
+Every spring and fall, Kyoto’s hanamachi (geisha districts) put on public dance performances.
+In our opinion, this is the best way to see the city’s iconic performing artists for a (comparatively) reasonable price.
+And is much politer than trying to photograph them on the street paparazzi-style.